When should HIV results be reported?

 Core HIV/AIVDS Surveillance prefers to process electronic lab reports.
 We accept files in the HL7 standard (versions 2.3.1 and 2.5.1).
-These files can be transmitted to Georgia's Department of Public Health secure disease reporting system called SENDSS (State Electronic Notifiable Disease Surveillance System).
-A user login and password can be assigned by our SENDSS Coordinator and HL7 assistance can also be provided (see below in Related Files for the SENDSS Registration and Login Manual).
+These files can be transmitted to Georgia's Department of Public Health through a secure disease reporting system called SENDSS (State Electronic Notifiable Disease Surveillance System).
+A user login and password must be assigned by our SENDSS Administrator and HL7 assistance can be provided (see below in Related Files for the SENDSS Registration and Login Manual).

 For assistance with the HL7 standard for electronic lab reporting please contact Patrick Pitcher, Patrick.Pitcher@dph.ga.gov or 404-463-0410.

-For assistance or to create a SENDSS authorized user account, or for assistance with an existing account, please contact Angela Alexander, SENDSS Administrator, Angela.Alexander@dph.ga.gov or 404-657-6450.
+To create a SENDSS authorized user account, or for assistance with an existing account, please contact Angela Alexander, SENDSS Administrator, Angela.Alexander@dph.ga.gov or 404-657-6450.

 Snail mail is the second option.
 Please do NOT write HIV or AIDS on the envelope.
 Results must be double enveloped and addressed to: